 Another big sore spot on the list?
 Finances.

-We know that talking about money issues is not easy.
-But it is better than not talking about it now and having a bigger problem in the future.
+We know that discussing your estate plan with your spouse is not easy.
+But it is better to discuss it with your spouse now than to have a bigger problem in the future.

 While there are everyday expenses like car payments and rent to hash out on an ongoing basis, one of the most important things to talk about is estate planning.